OmniFlix/streampay/readme.md

-# paymentstream / Streaming Payments
+# paymentstream module
-**paymentstream** is a module built using Cosmos SDK, Tendermint and [Starport](https://github.com/tendermint/starport) to stream payments from on address to the other, using delayed and continuous payments types inspired by Vesting module from Cosmos SDK.
+**paymentstream** is a module built using Cosmos SDK, Tendermint and [Starport](https://github.com/tendermint/starport) to stream payments from on address to the other, using `delayed` and `continuous` payments types inspired by the vesting model in the `auth` module of the Cosmos SDK.

+#StreamPay Application
+StreamPay is a dApp that's built on the Stream Pay Testnet (which utilizes the `paymentstream` module.
+This sovereign chain is powereed by the token `uspay` or `SPAY`.

+While users need to pay the fee to start a payment stream in SPAY tokens, any token (native or IBC tokens) can be streamed between accounts.

 ## Installation